-Head Coach Scott Hyland
+Head Womens Basketball Coach Scott Hyland

-Prior to landing at Hill, Hyland restored the Texas A&M-Kingsville women's basketball program to its former glory returning the Javelinas to the Lone Star Conference Tournament for the first time in nearly a decade.
+From 2007-11, Hyland restored the Texas A&M-Kingsville women's basketball program to its former glory returning the Javelinas to the Lone Star Conference Tournament for the first time in nearly a decade.
 His teams showed improvement each year going from 7-20, to 16-11, to 18-10 and to a Lone Star Conference Tournament appearance before struggling the last year.
 Hyland finished with a 44-64 record in his Javelina career while his teams set 16 school records.

 The 2009-10 squad set a number of school records and one national record.
 They set new marks for points in a game (115), number of times scoring 100 points (four), consecutive 100-point games (three), three-point field goals made in a game (19), three-point field goal attempts in a game (35), season field goal percentage (.443), season three-point percentage (.388) and season three-point field goals made (246).
 They also set an all-time women's basketball national record by making 12 consecutive three-pointers against Texas A&M-International.